-Another international race is dedicated to the young promises of cross country skiing - “Skiri Trophy XCountry”.
+Another international race is dedicated to the young promises of cross-country skiing, that is the “Skiri Trophy XCountry”.

-Fiemme is also the valley of one hundred “Cribs of Tesero” (exhibited in the courtyards, tiny streets and farms of the village at Christmas time) and of the suggestive commemoration of the ancient “Witch Trials”.
+Fiemme is also the valley of one hundred “Cribs of Tesero” (exhibited in the courtyards, tiny streets and farms of the village at Christmas time).

 In March, the ski slopes turn into white stage for black music, thanks to the original festival “Dolomiti Ski Jazz”.

 Last but not least, one of the oldest and colourful parties of Trentino is the “Carnevale dei Matoci” in Valfloriana, where people goof off, eat and laugh.